Chinese football back at square one after investment boom | DW | 28.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Ten years ago, China began investing heavily in football and the Chinese Super League became a hot topic.
-Now clubs are facing financial issues and questions surround whether significant progress has been made.
+Now clubs are facing financial issues and the question arises: has any significant progress been made?

 In 2011 the Chinese Super League title went to the city of Guangzhou for the first time, just a year after the club was bought by Evergrande.
 Funded by the giant property developer, Guangzhou won seven more titles and two Asian Championships in the next eight years.

-In 2021, however, Evergrande are $305 billion (€261 billion) in debt, and the club's future is uncertain.
-It is a tale that reflects the roller coaster journey that Chinese football in general has been on over the past decade.
+In 2021, however, Evergrande are $305 billion (€261 billion) in debt and the club's future is uncertain.
+It is a tale that reflects the roller coaster ride that Chinese football in general has been on over the past decade.

-Guangzhou spent big on famous imports such as Brazilian international Paulinho and coaches such as the World Cup winning Marcello Lippi and Luiz Felipe Scolari.
+Guangzhou spent big on famous imports, including former Brazil international Paulinho and coaches such as the World Cup winning Marcello Lippi and Luiz Felipe Scolari.
 Other clubs, financed by owners perhaps influenced by the Chinese government's desire for the world's most populous country to become a force in the world's most populous game, followed Guangzhou's lead.

-It reached a height in the winter transfer market of 2016-17 when, in the space of two months, Chinese Super League became the biggest spending in the world, splashing a total of €388 million on players in the space of just two months.
+It reached a height in the winter transfer market of 2016-17 when, in the space of two months, Chinese Super League became the world's biggest spender in soccer, splashing a total of €388 million on players in the space of just two months.

 In December 2016, when Shanghai SIPG paid English Premier League club Chelsea more than €60 million for Brazilian midfielder Oscar, Antonio Conte, the coach of the London team warned that the rise of China was a "danger for all teams in the world."
 The established European leagues seemed worried about the rise of a rival.